saramalaspina/BubbleSortRPC/README.md

 The client request is handled by a load balancer which then routes it to the replicated servers following a Round Robin scheduling.

+The addresses of the replicated servers are kept in a configuration file accessed by the load balancer.

 We containerized our distributed application by creating a docker file for every component (client, load balancer and server) and a compose file to orchestrate the containers on the same local host.

 Steps to build the images and run the containers and the application: